Published on

 Using HTML in Your Email Message

-If you want to use HTML in your email message, simply set the message content to an HTML string using msg.set_content().
+Most of the times we want to send fancy HTML templates as emails instead of boring-looking plaintext emails.
+To achieve this, simply set the message content to an HTML string using msg.set_content().

 msg.set_content('<html><body><h1>Test Email with HTML</h1><p>This is a test email with HTML content.</p></body></html>', subtype='html')